Back to articles

 await browser.close();

-Running code within the browser is slow
+Running code within the browser is slow — use it only for:

-Interact with the Chrome extensions
+• Interacting with Chrome extensions

 How to share variables with evaluation blocks